bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfSupplyFeeders_2nE0Z2H_vB7vagltTOQ$mt/Documentation.md

-Number of power supplies that feeds the substation.
+Number of power supplies that feed the substation.